Lethal Weapon: Home media

-Lethal Weapon has been released on Betamax, VHS and DVD numerous times, along with a single Blu-ray Disc release.
+Lethal Weapon has been released on Betamax, VHS, and DVD numerous times, along with a single Blu-ray Disc release.
 The first DVD was released in 1997 and featured the film's theatrical version.
-The Director's Cut was released in 2000 and seven minutes plus longer.
+The Director's Cut was released in 2000 and was seven minutes plus longer.
 Since then, numerous sets have been released that contain all four films in the series (featuring the same DVDs).
 The theatrical version was also released on Blu-ray in 2006.
 Lethal Weapon was released on 4K Ultra HD Blu-ray on June 24, 2025, containing both the theatrical and director's cuts, although this release omits the legacy bonus features, including the commentary track and the Honeymoon Suite music video for the title track.

 Reception

 Critical reception

 On Rotten Tomatoes, "Lethal Weapon" has an approval rating of 81% based on 59 reviews.
-The site's critical consensus reads:"the most successful installment in a phenomenally successful franchise, Lethal Weapon helped redefine action movies for the 1980s and 1990s."
+The site's critical consensus reads: "the most successful installment in a phenomenally successful franchise, Lethal Weapon helped redefine action movies for the 1980s and 1990s."
+Metacritic, which uses a weighted average, assigned the a score of 68 out of 100, based on 23 critics, indicating "generally favorable" reviews.

 Variety wrote, "Lethal Weapon is a film teetering on the brink of absurdity when it gets serious, but thanks to its unrelenting energy and insistent drive, it never quite falls."
-Richard Schickel of Time called it "Mad Max meets The Cosby Show", saying that it works better than expected.
+Richard Schickel of Time called it "Mad Max meets the Cosby Show", saying that it works better than expected.
 Richard Harrington of The Washington Post described it as "a vivid, visceral reminder of just how exciting an action film can be".
 At The New York Times, Janet Maslin wrote, "The film is all fast action, noisy stunts and huge, often unflattering close-ups, but it packs an undeniable wallop."
 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars, saying Donner "tops himself".

 Accolades

-The film was nominated for the Academy Award for Best Sound Mixing (Les Fresholtz, Dick Alexander, Vern Poore and Bill Nelson), losing to The Last Emperor.
+The film was nominated for the Academy Award for Best Sound Mixing (Les Fresholtz, Dick Alexander, Vern Poore, and Bill Nelson), losing to The Last Emperor.

 Reboot

-In 2011, Warner Bros. announced it would reboot the Lethal Weapon franchise without Gibson and Glover.
-The new franchise was set to feature the same characters but a brand-new cast.
-Will Beall was hired to write the script, but was eventually cancelled.
+In 2011, Warner Bros.
+Pictures announced it would reboot the Lethal Weapon franchise without Gibson and Glover.
+The new franchise was set to feature the same characters, but a brand-new cast.
+Will Beall was hired to write the script, but it was eventually cancelled.
 A television version premiered in September 2016 on Fox starring Clayne Crawford as Martin Riggs, Damon Wayans as Roger Murtaugh, and Thomas Lennon as Leo Getz.